-Graduate and Postdoctoral Studies defines the dissertation in the following way: "A doctoral thesis must make a significant contribution to knowledge in a field of study, embody the results of original investigation and analysis, and be of such quality as to merit publication."
+The University of Ottawa's Academic Regulation C-7 defines the dissertation in the following way: "A doctoral thesis must make a significant contribution to the advancement of knowledge in the field of research and demonstrate the independent capabilities of the doctoral candidate.
+The doctoral thesis must be the result of original and rigorous investigation and analysis.
+It must also be of publishable quality."
 This means that, when developing and defending the thesis proposal, a student is expected to be able to articulate the nature of the original contribution.
 With this in mind, it is important to recognize that the fact that something has not been studied before does not mean that studying it necessarily constitutes an original contribution to knowledge.
-Furthermore, unless some aspect of the topic being studied clearly relates to a feature of Canadian society, and the link between the topic and the feature of Canadian society is explicitly made, a Canadian replication of prior research, for its own sake, is not an original contribution might be in their research area.
-The thesis supervisor is much better placed to know the viable options for doctoral research in the area.
-Therefore, it is most common for options for the thesis research to emerge from ongoing discussions between the student and the thesis supervisor.
+Furthermore, unless some aspect of the topic being studied clearly relates to a feature of Canadian society, and the link between the topic and the feature of Canadian society is explicitly made, a Canadian replication of prior research, for its own sake, is not an original contribution to knowledge.
+Few students, at the beginning of their research, have a good sense of what an original contribution might be in their research area.
+The thesis supervisor is best positioned to know the viable options for doctoral research in the area.
+Therefore, it is most common for options for the thesis research to emerge from ongoing discussions between the student and their thesis supervisor.

-Both the School of Psychology and Graduate and Doctoral Studies permit two types of doctoral theses: the monograph format and the thesis as a series of two or more articles.
+Both the School of Psychology and uOttawa's Academic Regulation C-7 permit two types of doctoral theses: the monograph format and the thesis as a series of two or more articles.
 Essentially the monograph format presents the results of a single, large scale study; in contrast, the article format usually presents the results of two or more related studies that are similar in detail to manuscripts submitted for publication (in fact, published manuscripts can be included as part of this thesis option).
-More details on these options can be found at:
+More details on these options can be found on the graduate and postdoctoral studies' Writing Your Thesis page.
+Details on the content of the thesis proposal can be found in the School of Psychology's Thesis policies and procedures.